-Prize money for the first three places from interest on a bequest made by the donor
+Prize money for the first three places from interest on a bequest made by the donor.

-In addition the top scorer in each of Class X, A, O and T will receive a tankard.
-See also Young Riflemen's Aggregate.
+In addition the top scorer in each of classes X, A, O and T will receive a tankard.

 THE MARJORIE KEIR AGGREGATE

 First Prize In Class X, A, O or T: A Challenge Trophy presented in 1992 by DA Friend (GM) in memory of Marjorie